abba-platforms/NADD/COMPANY.md

 ## 8. Legal & Compliance Framework

-NADD Labs (Pty) Ltd is incorporated in Namibia under the Companies Act, operating as a private limited entity.
+NADD Labs Ltd is incorporating in Namibia under the Companies Act, operating as a private limited entity.
 It will adhere to:

 - **Bank of Namibia** guidelines for digital asset issuance and custody.